H1d3r/mimiRust/README.md

     mimiRust::passwords @ dump-credentials

 </code>
 <p>MimiRust is a post-exploitation tool that can be used within redteam operations.
+MimiRust is a tool of all trades, it can spawn new processes, execute shell commands, extract Windows passwords and move laterally across a network.
 Like the name suggests the entire project is made within the Rust language.
-MimiRust is capable of the following actions:</p>
+MimiRust is capable of the following tasks:</p>
 <ul>
   <li>Spawning any process as SYSTEM</li>
   <li>Executing shell commands</li>